laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/me.md

 ## Quotes from artist

 <blockquote>
 ‘ME!’ is a song about embracing your individuality and really celebrating it, and owning it.
-I think that with a pop song, we have the ability to get a melody stuck in people’s heads, and I want it to be one that makes them feel better about - Taylor Swift
+I think that with a pop song, we have the ability to get a melody stuck in people’s heads, and I want it to be one that makes them feel better about <br /><b>- Taylor Swift</b>
 </blockquote>